 Of course, you’d want to establish good relationships with everyone you meet around.
 However, some travelers often make the crucial mistake of body shaming others accidentally.
 Thus, instantly blocking the possibility of forming friendships.
 With that, it’s vital to be cautious with your actions and words to ensure you won’t hurt anyone’s feelings wherever you may go.

 To help you out, here are some ways you might be body-shaming new people without even realizing it.
+Its important to understand how to talk to strangers when visiting a foreign country.

 Giving an unsolicited advice